Growbotics-AI/awesome-open-source-robotics/README.md

 # Awesome Open Source Robotics
 > A curated list of inspiring and impactful open-source robotics projects, tools, and resources.

 This list is intentionally **selective**.
 It focuses on high-quality, useful, and inspiring open-source robotics content.
-Contributions are welcome, but only the best make it here.
+Contributions are encouraged—just keep in mind that we strive to maintain an excellent standard of content.

 ---